chrfrenning/ironviper/README.md

 1. Complete the Proof of Concept stage.
 BTW: All plans moved to the [PoC project here in GitHub](https://github.com/chrfrenning/ironviper/projects/1).
-2. Figure out if this is viable, and go-on or kill the project.
+2. Figure out if this is viable, and if so grind on, if not kill the project.

 For more information, [see the roadmap](https://github.com/chrfrenning/ironviper/wiki/Roadmap).